ZakariasLaws/raid-constellation/README.md

 ./bin/distributed/run.bash t 10.72.152.146 test.pool.name

 ...
-09:57:35,085 INFO  [CID:0:1] nl.zakarias.constellation.edgeinference.activites.CollectAndProcessEvents - In order to target this activity with classifications add the following as argument (exactly as printed) when initializing the new SOURCE: "0:1:0"
+09:57:35,085 INFO  [CID:0:1] nl.zakarias.constellation.edgeinference.activites.CollectAndProcessEventsNumeric - In order to target this activity with classifications add the following as argument (exactly as printed) when initializing the new SOURCE: "0:1:0"
 ...
 ```